Everything You Need to Know About a Key Fob

 • If the code is correct, the system unlocks, starts, or opens.

 • Some fobs use rolling codes that change each time for better security.
+A lot of people don’t realize that storing your fob too close to the door or car overnight can increase signal-theft risk in some setups.

 • Many fobs also include small batteries to power the signal.